KristoferMar/Agile-Guide/README.md

 Retrospective should only take around 30 minutes. <br>
 The retrospective should be consits of the following for the holder <br>
 1. Preparation <br>
+- Whiteboard, stickynotes, timer, this can also come through Mural <br>

 2. Set the stage <br>
+- Remind everyone to keep an positive spririt and set the stage in a way so we are very clear that this is not a meeting where we
 3. What went well <br>
 4. What needs improvements <br>
 5. Next stpes <br>